About Urbana

-Urbana is a city in Union County, Arkansas.
+Urbana is an unincorporated community in Union County, Arkansas.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Law enforcement in Urbana is primarily managed by the Union County Sheriff’s Office, which oversees public safety and criminal justice matters in unincorporated areas.
 Arrest and criminal records are carefully kept by the Sheriff’s Office, allowing residents access to information regarding local law enforcement activities.
 The Union County Jail, located in El Dorado, is the detention facility for people arrested within the county, and information on inmates can be obtained through the Sheriff's Office.
 Individuals seeking to perform background checks or access arrest records can do so by submitting a request in person or through the appropriate forms available online, supporting openness and public trust in the local law enforcement agency.
 If you want to access public records, Urbana residents can use the Arkansas Freedom of Information Act, which ensures that government records are readily available to the public.
 Vital records, such as birth, death, and marriage certificates, can be requested through the Union County Clerk’s office, which provides convenient access to these essential documents.
 Property records, including assessments, are available through the Union County Assessor’s Office, while court records can be accessed via the Union County Circuit Court.
 Many of these records can also be found through online portals established by the county, simplifying the process for residents seeking important historical and legal documents.